 “Communications connections where data is encrypted between the toy, Wi-Fi access points, and internet servers that store data or interact with the toy are crucial to mitigate the risk of hackers exploiting the toy or possibly eaves dropping on conversations/audio messages,”

-Hackers also target Bluetooth toys
+Hackers also target Bluetooth toys.

-While pointing out toys using encrypted communications are vital in alleviating the security risk, the FBI said that not all toys implement such features.
+While pointing out that toys using encrypted communications are vital in alleviating the security risk, the FBI said that not all toys implement such features.
 Unprotected Bluetooth-connected toys that do not require PINs or passwords when pairing with a mobile device.
 These also pose a significant risk for unauthorized access.

 Toy companies at risk